ergontech-ansible-roles/nginx-magento-vhosts/README.md

 Nginx Magento Vhosts Role
 =========

-This role sets up a nginx server for magento
+This role sets up a nginx server for magento.
+Nginx can be configured to redirect to HTTPS, but your SSL certificate and key must already be placed on your server before this role is run with that configuration set.

 Role Variables
 --------------